V. K. Nayar

 Lt.
-Gen. V. K. Nayar PVSM, SM (died 30 November 2015) was a former Indian Army officer and Governor of Nagaland.
+Gen. V. K. Nayar PVSM, SM (died 30 November 2015) was a former Indian Army officer, who served after retirement as the Governor of Manipur and Nagaland.

 While in the Army, he served as a Paratrooper, an infantryman, a Counter-insurgency specialist and Army commander (GOC-in-C, Western Command).

 Personal life

 He was married to Sajni Nayar, had one son (also an Army Officer) and one daughter.
 He died on 30 November 2015.